Lazy Sunday Club

 30ml makgeolli (cloudy rice wine)

-45ml Rice syrup water (see above)
+45ml rice syrup water (see above)

 To make the rice syrup extract, put all the ingredients in a saucepan and bring to the boil over a high heat.
 When the extract boils, reduce the heat to low and simmer for 15–20 minutes until the extract reduces to the consistency of honey.
 Gently skim off any foam that rises to the surface.
 Remove from the heat and leave to cool to room temperature.